How to start an email (+greeting & opening examples)

 What to avoid when starting an email

-Now that you’ve covered how to start an email, looked at appropriate greetings and opening lines, it’s important to be aware of what you should avoid when starting an email.
+Now that you’ve covered how to start an email, and looked at appropriate greetings and opening lines, it’s important to be aware of what you should avoid when starting an email.

 Greetings to avoid